 "If men of the future are to be strong, they must be independent and free."

 - Maria Montessori

-A prominent theme of the Montessori philosophy is freedom of choice, within limits.
-Teachers allow the child to make their own work choices, choosing lesson-given material from the shelves.
-This helps foster their independence and build their self-esteem.
-Teachers are there for guidance of the child, to ensure he or she is making wise academic and behavioral choices.
-The older students of the class will model proper behaviour for the younger students.
-Teachers will give new lessons when the child is ready.
+A prominent theme of the Montessori philosophy is freedom of choice with limits.
+Montessori teachers allow students to make their own work choices from learning materials on classroom shelves.
+This helps foster independence and build self-esteem.
+Teachers are there for guidance, to ensure students are making wise academic and behavioural choices and will give new lessons when the child is ready.